top of page

 The Endurance, by Caroline Alexander

 11. The Endurance: Shackleton's Legendary Antarctic Expedition, by Caroline Alexander (non-fiction).
 Truth is stranger than fiction, because fiction has to follow a logical sequence.
 Why would men want to cross the Antarctic continent on foot?
 No one knows except that many living souls have had a powerful thirst for adventure.
 Written with great care and empathy, Alexander puts the reader in the miserable hull of a doomed ship, side-by-side with cold men eating penguin stew day after day, and then in the center of a hellish rowboat in freezing waters, where men sleep in wet rotten reindeer hair sleeping bags while drifting along arctic waters.
+At night I can sometimes hear the creaking sounds made by ice crushing ships.

 --Jess Sanchez